Actively Recruiting

 You will not qualify if you...

-- Use of opioids within 10 days before the study starts
+- Current use of any opioids within 10 days before study start (not applicable for control group)

 - Pregnant women

-- Nursing mothers or women of childbearing potential not using highly effective contraception
+- Nursing mothers and women of childbearing potential not using highly effective contraception (not applicable for control group)

-- Bipolar disorder, schizophrenia, or poorly controlled anxiety or depression
+- Bipolar disorder, schizophrenia, poorly controlled anxiety or depression

 - Chronic kidney disease or acute kidney injury with GFR less than 45 at baseline